Etimo/diamonds2/example-bots/node/README.md

 All logics contains a function called that is called to calculate the next target position given a board state.

 You can use any the current implementation as a start for your own implementation.

+## Fetch a lost token

+You can fetch a lost token using the `api/bots/recover` endpoint.

+Send a `POST` request to the endpoint and add `"email": <email>, "password": <password>` to the body.

+You will then recieve information about the bot.